akio-tomiya/LatticeQCD.jl/README.md

 `run_wizard_legacy()` for compatibility and debugging.

-`run!` prints rank-zero trajectory progress, HMC acceptance diagnostics, measurements, configuration saves, and a final summary.
+`run!` prints rank-zero trajectory progress, HMC acceptance diagnostics, measurements, configuration/checkpoint saves, and a final summary.
+Safe restart checkpoints can be requested independently with `JLD2CheckpointOutput("restart"; every=10)`; the Wizard asks for this interval for HMC runs and explains that simple mode uses two-flavor Wilson fermions.
 GUI and batch callers can retain event delivery while suppressing console output with `run!(session; verbose=false)`.

 Choose parameters as you want!